-If, arising from the changes to the 2019 indicators, any data is not available, an explanation should be provided and arrangements should be put in place for its collection from this point forward.
+If, arising from the changes to the 2021 indicators, any data is not available, an explanation should be provided and arrangements should be put in place for its collection from this point forward.
 The indicators will continue to evolve and be developed in the future by NOAC as it reviews different aspects of local authority functions.
-NOAC is still awaiting the outcome of other planned data collection initiatives before deciding on the most appropriate amendments to make to some of the indicators.